 Why are my fritters soggy?

 I have found reheating your lentil cakes in a pan on the stove provides the best texture.
 When you microwave the lentils, it can make them a bit soggy and rubbery.
-Slowly heating the lentil cakes on the stove gives a slow heat that will crisp them up.
+Slowly heating the lentil cakes on the stove allows the outside to crisp back up!